Ziegler–Natta catalyst: Stereochemistry of poly-1-alkenes

 Natta first used polymerization catalysts based on titanium chlorides to polymerize propylene and other 1-alkenes.
 He discovered that these polymers are crystalline materials and ascribed their crystallinity to a special feature of the polymer structure called stereoregularity.

 Short segments of polypropylene, showing examples of isotactic (above) and syndiotactic (below) tacticity.

 The concept of stereoregularity in polymer chains is illustrated in the picture on the left with polypropylene.
 Stereoregular poly(1-alkene) can be isotactic or syndiotactic depending on the relative orientation of the alkyl groups in polymer chains consisting of units −[CH_{2}−CHR]−, like the CH_{3} groups in the figure.
 In the isotactic polymers, all stereogenic centers CHR share the same configuration.
 The stereogenic centers in syndiotactic polymers alternate their relative configuration.
 A polymer that lacks any regular arrangement in the position of its alkyl substituents (R) is called atactic.
 Both isotactic and syndiotactic polypropylene are crystalline, whereas atactic polypropylene, which can also be prepared with special Ziegler–Natta catalysts, is amorphous.
-The stereoregularity of the polymer is determined by the catalyst used to prepare it.

-Classes
+Ultimately, the stereoregularity of the polymer is determined by the catalyst used to prepare it.
+Most polymers produced with a Ziegler-Natta catalyst are enantioselective site-controlled, meaning the stereochemistry of each added monomer is dependent primarily on the stereochemistry of the catalyst (barring stereo errors) rather than the stereochemistry of the previous monomer.
+Thus, the chirality of the catalyst greatly influences tacticity.
+For example, achiral bis(2-phenylindenyl)zirconium dichloride produces isotactic polymers whereas its chiral variant produces syndiotactic polymers.
+The attachment of bulky ligands to the metal center results in steric hindrance, designed to restrict the orientation from which the incoming alkene can attack the metal center.

+Unique behaviors of the catalyst can also strongly impact tacticity.
+For example, the open site of VCl_{4}/Al(C_{2}H_{5})_{2}Cl alternates between the axial and equatorial site with every monomer addition.
+As a result, each successive propylene monomer will insert into the vanadium-carbon bond from opposite sides.
+The alternating active site geometry thus produces a polymer chain with alternating enantiomeric configurations, producing syndiotactic polypropylene.
+See #Mechanism of Ziegler–Natta polymerization for the detailed mechanism.